OCD Therapy in Lynchburg, VA

 What if you could finally trust yourself again— your senses, your memory, your real self?

 Instead of getting pulled into OCD’s “what ifs” and endless compulsions, I-CBT helps you ground yourself in your own perception, common sense, and authentic self— the you that’s here in the present moment.
-OCD often convinces you that unless you perform your rituals, you’ll become what I-CBT calls your “feared possible self,” a version of you that only exists in OCD’s stories.
+OCD often convinces you that unless you perform your compulsions, you’ll become what I-CBT calls your “feared possible self,” a version of you that only exists in OCD’s stories.

-Unlike other approaches that ask you to sit with uncertainty about who you are, I-CBT helps you build on the functional certainty you already have— trusting what your senses and lived experience are telling you right now.
+Unlike other approaches that ask you to sit with uncertainty about who you are, I-CBT helps you to build on the functional certainty you already have— trusting what your senses and lived experience are telling you right now.

 As Carl Robbins, LCPC, puts it: